linode/docs/docs/development/introduction-to-awk/index.md

 ### Variables in AWK

-AWK supports built-in and user defined.
-Built-in variables native to AWK, whereas user defined variables are ones you define.
+AWK supports built-in and user defined variables.
+Built-in variables are native to AWK, whereas user defined variables are ones you define.

 #### Built-in Variables